-Many of the themes presented and reinforced by Abilities Awareness provide a natural connection to Board initiatives; for example, Character Matters offers many overlapping concepts.
+Many of the themes presented and reinforced by Abilities Awareness provide a natural connection to Board initiatives; for example, Respectful Workplaces and Character Matters.

-Themes presented include respect and empathy for others; and the concepts that we are "More Alike Than Different" and we understand others when we are able to "Walk A Mile In their Shoes".
+Themes presented include respect and empathy for others; and the concepts that we are "More Alike than Different" and we understand others when we are able to "Walk a Mile in their Shoes".

 Other important concepts the program communicates are that: